Jeffreychen1898/Ardime/README.md

 **Run The Code**

 * Install the npm modules with the following commands: (If not already done so)
+* Download all third party libraries (found below) in the folder ./test/views/

   * ```
     cd test